When the Current Enforcement Orders Don’t Work

 Other times, a parent (or even a child) may experience a change in current circumstances that warrants a different type of modification.
 For example, a teenage son or daughter may want to live with the other parent or a parent may believe that a change in the rights and duties of the roles of each parent are necessary based on the current needs of the child.
 Family lawyer Bradford L. Atkinson represents clients in actions to enforce child support orders and collect past-due alimony.
 He can advise you of your legal options when faced with court decrees that fail to take your financial situation into account.
 If there are extenuating circumstances, Mr. Atkinson can help you put together the appropriate records for the court.

-Parents who fail to fulfill their support obligations are subject to a variety of penalties and collection measures.
-If you become delinquent, the court can hold you in contempt and sentence you to as much as six months in jail.
-The court also may order the seizure of any or all of the following until payments are made current:
+Parents who fail to fulfill their current court obligations are subject to a variety of penalties based on the specific court violations.
+If you become delinquent in your child support, the court can hold you in contempt and sentence you to time in jail.
+The court also may order the seizure of the following until payments are made current:

-Contact a knowledgeable Texas attorney for post-divorce modification and enforcement
+Contact a knowledgeable Texas attorney for divorce modification and enforcement advice

 To learn more about court modifications and enforcements and to discuss the issues specific to your own circumstances, please complete the contact information on this page to schedule a consultation with Mr. Atkinson, or call 936-230-5462.